This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

-The best way to learn about a what to see, eat and do in a place is from the locals and expats who live there!
+The best way to learn about what to see, eat, and do in a place is from the locals and expats who live there!
 That’s why we’re excited to share these tips from Akshata, a Mumbai native who now lives and works in Goa, India as a Divemaster.
 Her tips make us want to hop on a plane back to India and delve deeper into the coastal hippie paradise we only scratched the surface of in 2014.
-Read on for Akshata’s best tips for getting off the beaten path in Goa, India.
+Read on for Akshata’s tips for the best places to visit in Goa and the best things to do in Goa all while getting off the beaten path.

 Getting Off the Beaten Path in Goa, India

 This year, I’ve been given the incredible opportunity to live and work in the beautiful coastal state of Goa.
-As someone who thrives by the sea and particularly enjoys the beach life, hearing that I’d be relocating to Goa from the busy bustling city life of Mumbai was music to my ears.
+I’m someone who thrives by the sea and particularly enjoys the beach life.
+So hearing that I’d be relocating to Goa from the busy bustling city life of Mumbai was music to my ears.

-In the time I’ve been here though, I’ve discovered that Goa is so much more than a sunny haven that most people frequent to escape the cold winter months of their own countries.
-In fact, some of the activities I’ve enjoyed most thus far don’t even involve the beach or the ocean, rather are focused on the cultural aspects of Goa that often go unnoticed.
-Here are five of the not-so-common activities I’d recommend trying while in Goa.
+Goa is so much more than just a sunny haven that people frequent to escape the cold winter months.
+In fact, the activities I’ve enjoyed the most so far don’t even involve the beach or the ocean.
+Instead, they are focused on the cultural aspects of Goa that often go unnoticed.
+Here are five of the not-so-common things to do in Goa.

 Pin this post for later!

 Yes, the beaches and ocean are beautiful.
 But there are also so many more beautiful places to visit in Goa!
 Especially the old parts of the state capital Panjim (also known as Panaji).
 Goa was formerly a Portuguese territory and still retains some colonial influences.
 The unique mix of Indian and Portuguese culture that envelopes so many Goa destinations is on display in Panjim.
 Ancient basilicas stand beside colorful Indian homes for some of the best in Goa sightseeing.